iennae/iennae.github.io/source/_posts/2015-07-01-starting-a-local-coffeeops.markdown

 How do you start up a CoffeeOps?

-* It takes time to catch hold.
+* Be patient, it takes time to catch hold.
+How much community do you already have?
+Are there people looking for the same kind of outlet?
+Is there already something filling the gap?
+What is the density of people in your area?
+Do you have the time and energy to expend if this is completely new in your area?
 * Talk about it.
 Ask for help.
 Use twitter and mailing lists.
 * Pick a good environment for talking.
 * Have coffee and show up.
 More people will show up over time.
 (You can also drink tea or cocoa or have brunch!)
 * Treat the meeting as work.
 Talk about it with your co-workers and your manager.
+* When starting out don't get too bogged down by formalities of rules and procedures.
+Code of Conduct is important.
+Any other aspect is open for discussion based on the group of people that come together.
+Some folks will make the decision to come based on an agenda.
+Others will be more likely to come if it's more freeform as they deal with other obligations before heading over.